srph/ajax-search-sample/README.md

 [![Author](https://img.shields.io/badge/author-srph-blue.svg?style=flat)](https://github.com/srph)

-An sample app implementing AJAX search (with PHP), serves as a guide to newbies.
+A sample app implementing AJAX search (with PHP), serves as a guide to newbies.

 You may learn from the annotated source.